Apogee Enterprises (NASDAQ:APOG) Issues FY23 Earnings Guidance

 Apogee Enterprises (NASDAQ:APOG – Get Rating) updated its FY23 earnings guidance on Thursday.
 The company provided earnings per share (EPS) guidance of $3.90-$4.05 for the period, compared to the consensus estimate of $3.90.

-Apogee Enterprises (NASDAQ:APOG – Get Rating) last posted its earnings results on Tuesday, September 20th.
-The industrial products company reported $1.06 earnings per share (EPS) for the quarter, topping the consensus estimate of $0.89 by $0.17.
-The firm had revenue of $372.10 million for the quarter, compared to the consensus estimate of $342.84 million.
+Apogee Enterprises (NASDAQ:APOG – Get Rating) last released its quarterly earnings data on Tuesday, September 20th.
+The industrial products company reported $1.06 earnings per share for the quarter, topping the consensus estimate of $0.89 by $0.17.
+The business had revenue of $372.10 million during the quarter, compared to analyst estimates of $342.84 million.
 Apogee Enterprises had a return on equity of 21.94% and a net margin of 3.95%.
-The business’s quarterly revenue was up 14.2% on a year-over-year basis.
-During the same quarter in the prior year, the business posted $0.53 earnings per share.
-Sell-side analysts predict that Apogee Enterprises will post 3.92 earnings per share for the current year.
+The company’s revenue was up 14.2% compared to the same quarter last year.
+During the same period last year, the company posted $0.53 EPS.
+Sell-side analysts expect that Apogee Enterprises will post 3.92 earnings per share for the current year.

-Separately, StockNews.com started coverage on Apogee Enterprises in a research report on Wednesday, October 12th.
+Separately, StockNews.com began coverage on shares of Apogee Enterprises in a report on Wednesday, October 12th.
 They set a strong-buy rating on the stock.

-In other news, Director Herbert K. Parker sold 12,000 shares of the company’s stock in a transaction on Tuesday, October 18th.
-The shares were sold at an average price of $43.61, for a total value of $523,320.00.
-Following the transaction, the director now owns 21,955 shares of the company’s stock, valued at $957,457.55.
-The transaction was disclosed in a legal filing with the SEC, which is available at the SEC website.
-Insiders own 1.82% of the company’s stock.
+In related news, Director Herbert K. Parker sold 12,000 shares of the stock in a transaction that occurred on Tuesday, October 18th.
+The stock was sold at an average price of $43.61, for a total value of $523,320.00.
+Following the transaction, the director now owns 21,955 shares in the company, valued at $957,457.55.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available at this link.
+1.82% of the stock is owned by corporate insiders.

 Apogee Enterprises, Inc designs and develops glass and metal products and services in the United States, Canada, and Brazil.
 The company operates in four segments: Architectural Framing Systems, Architectural Glass, Architectural Services, and Large-Scale Optical Technologies (LSO).
 The Architectural Framing Systems segment designs, engineers, fabricates, and finishes the aluminum frames used in customized aluminum and glass window; curtain wall; storefront; and entrance systems, such as the outside skin and entrances of commercial, institutional, and multi-family residential buildings.